OrangeC93/Book_Causal_Inference_What_If/Part1/Chapter6_Graphical_Representation_of_Causal_Effect.md

 The first component of consistency–well-defined interventions–means that the arrow from treatment A to outcome Y corresponds to a possibly hypothetical but relatively unambiguous intervention.
 ```
+## A structural classification of bias

+One source of bias is the lack of exchangeability between the treated and the untreated.
+Causes for generating the lcak of exchangeability:
+- Common causes: When the treatment and outcome share a common cause, the association measure generally differs from the effect measure.
+Many epidemiologists use the term **confounding** to refer to this bias.
+- Conditioning on common effects: This structure is the source of bias that many epidemiologists refer to as selection bias.

+Another source of bias: measurement error.